 Award winning law firm aggressively pursues compensation for patients injured by medical mistake

-Whether you are in Washington, DC, Baltimore, Maryland or elsewhere in the US, Schochor and Staton, P.A. can help if you or a family member is seriously injured through medical negligence.
+Whether you are in Washington, DC, Baltimore, Maryland or elsewhere in the US, Schochor, Staton, Goldberg, and Cardea, P.A. can help if you or a family member is seriously injured through medical negligence.
 Contact us today or call 410-234-1000 to schedule a free consultation to answer your questions.